JoschaMiddendorf/fhem-docker/README.md

     --device=/dev/bus/usb/001/002

-#### Furtermore you can de3fine the following environmental variables to customize the behavior of the container
+#### Furtermore you can define the following environmental variables to customize the behavior of the container:

 Timeout interval, in seconds, before container stopps when FHEM process terminates unexpectedly.